thelogbox/thelogbox.github.com/_posts/2013-10-20-phonegap-database-programming.md

 In the next sections, we will cover the syntax for these boiler plate codes and demonstrate their usage.
 Towards the end of the chapter, we will use the WebSQL API for a simple TODO list app.

-# CREATE AND OPEN A DATABASE
+# Create and Open a Database

 We will start with some basic codes that demonstrates how to create a database.
 We will also take a look at some ways on how we can test and debug our database codes without running the device emulator.